 The Seawall

-What’s all this talk about a Seawall?
-Well, let me tell you about it!
+When you arrive in Galveston, you may hear much talk about a Seawall, so let me tell you about it!

-As I mentioned above, Galveston is actually a barrier island.
-It’s 30 miles long and several miles wide, and maybe a mile away from the Texas mainland.
+You see, Galveston Island is actually a barrier island.
+It’s 30 miles long and several miles wide, and two or three miles away from the Texas mainland.

 Way back in 1900, a hurricane moved through here.
-The flood that ensued caused a lot of damage, and took the lives of more than 6,000 people.
-So, after some consideration, they built a seawall for protection!
-It’s 17 ft. high, 16 ft. thick, and 10 miles long!
-And it has proven to be quite effective!
+The flood that ensued caused a lot of damage and took the lives of more than 6,000 people.
+So, after some consideration, they built a seawall for protection.
+And, at 17 ft. high, 16 ft. thick, and 10 miles long, it has proven to be quite effective!

 Then, they put a sidewalk on top of it!
 So it’s a great place to walk, run, or bicycle.
 From this sidewalk, you will find several stairways leading you down toward the beach.
 At least two of them have ramps for wheels (strollers, wagons, wheelchairs).
 One of them is located near Porretto Beach (10th Street) and another one is located near the Convention Center on 57th Street.